EPCCed/archer2-python-data-analysis/index.md

 <p>
   To participate in a workshop,
-  you will need access to software as described below.
+  you will need access to software as described below in the "Setup" page.
   In addition, you will need an up-to-date web browser.
 </p>
 <p>